 Iowa

-Iowa has agreements with Arkansas, Georgia, Louisiana, Massachusetts, Minnesota, Mississippi, and North Dakota.
-You only need to follow these requirements if you’re licensed in a reciprocal state.
+Iowa has agreements with Arkansas, Georgia, Louisiana, Massachusetts, Minnesota, Mississippi, and North Dakota (Iowa Real Estate Commission).
+Requirements as of 2026:

-- Have taken an exam in the state you’re licensed in
+- Have taken an exam in the state where you are licensed

 - Have held a license in the past six months